Lakeith Stanfield, Donald Glover and Brian Tyree Henry in FX Networks' show "Atlanta."

 Over-the-top hipster Zan trash talks Paper Boi on the Internet in episode 4, so he comes to find him at his workplace, Cameli’s Pizza.
 Midtown and downtown are in the background, but the restaurant has locations only in Little Five Points.
 The trick of movie magic means you won't get your pie where they filmed, but you can still taste their "pizza for the people."
 Fill up with a Monster Slice, made with a thin crust.

 Cobb Civic Center

 Paper Boi wants to raise his profile by competing in a charity basketball competition with other local celebrities including Jaleel "Urkel" White and "Justin Bieber."
 Episode 5 was filmed at the Cobb Civic Center, in a suburb north of Atlanta.
 The complex includes Hudgins Hall, home to the basketball court used in the show, as well as the Jennie T. Anderson Theatre, where local plays and productions are performed.
 Stop by the nearby Marietta Square for great restaurants, museums and plenty of things to do.

-Instead of filming at Hartsfield-Jackson Atlanta International Airport, the Infinite Energy Arena in Duluth filled in.
+Instead of filming at Hartsfield-Jackson Atlanta International Airport, the Gas South Arena in Duluth filled in.
 Earn and his friend work in the airport getting travelers to sign up for airline credit cards in episode 1.
 They wear colors similar to a major Atlanta airline and complain as one of their coworkers signs up customers with ease.
 The center is used for concerts, plays and indoor sporting events.